 Latino Student Union (LSU)

 LSU welcomes all students who identify themselves with Latino culture and/or have an interest in learning more about the diversity of the Latin world.
 LSU’s overarching goal is to create awareness of the Latin world through various campus events like Latino Heritage Week and Salsa Night.

-Multi-Ethnic Student Association (MESA)
+Multicultural Student Association (MSA)

 Middle East Collegiate Association (MECA)